digitalartlab/dal-lounge-lights/README.md

 We use WS2811 LED strips that are connected to Fadecandy controller boards.
 Each strip has 60 LEDs and we have 16 strips in total.
 That makes for a **total of 960 RGB LEDs**.

 ### Power supplies
+> **Warning!** This design uses high amperage, which can cause *severe injuries or death* when not handled properly.
+Electricity is not a toy, so make sure you know what you're doing, or get help from someone who does.
+And (obviously) never work on a live circuit.

 We use a dedicated power supply for each 'side' of the bars.
 Our strips use 5V and the maximum draw of each side is 30A.
 So, that's a 150W PSU on each side for 300W in total.
 Keep in mind you'll hardly ever really draw that much power: it only happens when you're on full white for all strips (and that's just boring).

 ## Architecture overview